slatedocs/slate/source/includes/getting-started.md

 ## Making a Delivery Attempt

-As your user is on-route, they will visit various waypoints and attempt to make deliveries.
+As your drivers are on-route, they will visit various waypoints and attempt to make deliveries.
 You will record their progress by making [DeliveryAttempt](#deliveryattempt)s at the [Waypoint](#waypoint)s.
 Each `DeliveryAttempt` has a [DeliveryStatus](#deliverystatus) representing what happened during the driver's visit.
+In addition, the `notes` and `deliveryCode` fields can be used to provide additional information about the attempted delivery.
+The `notes` field is useful for capturing freeform feedback from the driver.
+For example, if a driver is trying to make a delivery but the waypoint is closed, they may wish to provide the updated hours.
+You should allow the driver to provide this freeform feedback whenever they make a delivery attempt.
+The `deliveryCode` is useful for gathering structured driver feedback.
+For example, you may wish to have the driver choose a `deliveryCode` from a list of failure reasons.
+Using consistent `deliveryCode`s will allow your users to identify common issues and improve their operation.

 <aside class="notice">
 Foxtrot uses delivery attempts to determine where to send the driver next.
 To help Foxtrot optimize your routes most efficiently, never delay or enqueue delivery attempts.
 Always submit delivery attempts as soon as the driver attempts the delivery.